SPAN: Learning Similarity between Scene Graphs and Images with Transformers: Experiments

-\paragraph{Batch size.} Batch size is a crucial factor that can significantly affect the effectiveness of contrastive learning.
-Therefore, we conduct experiments with different batch sizes using our framework and evaluate GICON based on R-Precision (K=50) as the evaluation metric.
-The results are depicted in Fig. \ref{fig:batch}, which indicate that using batch sizes between 20 and 40 yields similar results for both location-free and location-bound scene graphs.
+Furthermore, we conduct ablative experiments with different batch sizes using our framework and evaluate SPAN based on R-Precision (K=50) as the evaluation metric.
+The results are illustrated in~Fig.~\ref{fig:batch}, which indicate that using batch sizes between 20 and 40 yields similar results for both location-free and location-bounded scene graphs.
 The selection of a batch size that is too small or too large can lead to performance drops.
 Too large a batch size is likely to result in similar graph-image pairs in the batch.
-We finally adopt a batch size of 32 for training.
+We finally use a batch size of 32 for training.